Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Fanwood

-Fanwood is a tiny borough — less than one square mile — with its own NJ Transit station on the Raritan Valley Line.
-It is one of the most affordable train towns in Union County.
-The downtown is small but functional, and the Scotch Plains-Fanwood school district is well-regarded.
-Fanwood is for buyers who want the convenience of a walkable train station at a price that does not require two six-figure incomes.
+Fanwood is a tiny borough.
+Less than one square mile with its own Raritan Valley Line station.
+It is the cheapest walkable-to-train town in Union County that still has a real school system.
+The downtown is small but it functions.
+The Scotch Plains-Fanwood district is genuinely well-regarded.
+Fanwood is where dual-income families land when they want the convenience of walking to a train without taking on a Summit mortgage.

 Best for: Budget-conscious families who want their own train station, good schools, and a quiet community feel without the price tag of Westfield or Summit.